Mapping the Behaviour Economy

 Exploration

 This map demonstrates the emerging context and scoping while mapping the changes in the economic and societal context over the past 10 years (2009–2019).
-The purpose of this map is to train our ability to recognise emergent data points (Cloud Computing) and reflect them in a visual map that discloses the full data set of the behaviour economy.
+The purpose is to train our ability to recognise emergent data points (Cloud Computing) and reflect them in a visual map that discloses the full data set of the behaviour economy.

 The Innovation Object for this mapping exercise is Data as Material (Cloud Computing) as well as the Behaviour Economy — the roles of cloud computing in different sectors.
 The map represents the interplay of the data points with each other.